LLM4CraSolver/LLM4CraSolver.github.io/README.md

 ## Result

-We focus on how effective ChatGPT is in localizing and repairing crash bugs, including both the code-related crash bugs and the environment-related crash bugs.
-Our study answer the following two research questions:

-**RQ1**: How effective is ChatGPT in locating and repairing code-related and environment-related crash bugs with the basic prompt?
+**RQ1 (Basic Prompt Effectiveness)**: To what extent can ChatGPT, utilizing basic prompts with varying levels of contextual information, accurately localize and repair both code-related and environment-related crash bugs?

 [rq1_result](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Result/rq1_result.json), the experimental results of RQ1 on the 100 crash bugs benchmark.

-**RQ2**: How can advanced prompts improve ChatGPT’s capability of resolving crash bugs?
+**RQ2 (Enhancing Resolution with Advanced Prompts)**: In what ways do advanced prompts enhance ChatGPT’s ability to resolve crash bugs more effectively?

 The experimental result of RQ2 are listed in the paper.

-**RQ3**: How well does IntDiagSolver perform in resolving crash bugs?
+**RQ3(Evaluation of IntDiagSolver)**: How effectively does IntDiagSolver perform in resolving crash bugs?

 – RQ3.a (Effectiveness of IntDiagSolver): To what extent can IntDiagSolver effectively resolve crash bugs?